 When it comes to successfully moving inventions from the laboratory bench to the commercial marketplace, Ames Laboratory has an excellent track record.
 Among the Department of Energy’s 17 national laboratories, Ames Laboratory has historically ranked at or near the top in royalty income generated by inventions, despite the fact that it’s the smallest lab with the smallest budget.

 For example, in fiscal year 2011, Ames Laboratory inventions generated approximately $9.2 million in royalty income on $767 million in sales.
 That total sales amount represents over $22 of economic activity for every dollar of Ames Lab’s $35 million annual budget.
 And of those total sales, more than $110 million were generated by Iowa-based companies, supporting more than 540 manufacturing jobs in the state.

 Since record keeping began in 1980, Ames Lab researchers have been issued a total of 224 patents for 159 different technologies.
 A number of these patents have been licensed and developed commercially, and we highlight some of those success stories here.

 Ames Laboratory’s most successful invention to date has been the development of a tin-silver-copper alloy to replace traditional lead-based solder.
-Licensed by more than 50 companies worldwide, Ames Lab’s lead-free solder has generated nearly $39 million in royalty income since it was patented in 1996.
+Licensed by more than 60 companies worldwide, Ames Lab’s lead-free solder has generated more than $55 million in royalty income since it was patented in 1996.